SimonGenin/hadron-docs/src/event-manager.md

-## Events Manager Overview
+##Overview

-Events Manager is a tool which allows manipulating hadron's default behavior without the need to change the code base.
+Event Manager is a tool which allows manipulating hadron's default behavior without the need to change the code base.
 It can be achieved via custom 'listeners' defined by the developer.
 There are a bunch of extension points spread all over the hadron framework where listeners can be hooked up.

-### Events Manager installation
+### Installation
 Install **hadron-events-manager** package using npm
 ```bash
 $ npm install --save hadron-events-manager